UKForeignOffice/notarial-api/TROUBLESHOOTING.md

     - `active`: the job is currently being processed
 - `data`: the data associated with the job.
 - `output`: the output of the job.
 This will contain the reference number, or the error message if the job has failed
 - `keepuntil`: the time until the job will be kept in the table.
-After this time, the job will be moved to `pgboss.archive`.
-If you need more time to resolve the issue, you can update this value to a later time.
+As long as the state is not `failed`

 ## Finding jobs